 European Driver Education in Road Safety

-Improving traffic safety and reducing crashes and resulting deaths and injuries is a fundamental objective of the E-DRIVERS project.
-It aims to address the high levels of young driver risk by taking into account some of the highly complex root causes of the problem, which include inexperience, age, gender, physiological and emotional development, personality, social norms and individuals’ socio-economic circumstances.
-The E-DRIVERS project will address risky behaviors of young drivers and pre-drivers through needs analysis, peer-to-peer learning and training programmes.
+Improving drivers’ safety and reducing crashes and resulting deaths and injuries is a fundamental objective of the E-DRIVERS project.
+The project aims to address the high levels of young driver risk by taking into account some of the highly complex root causes of the problem, which include inexperience, age, gender, physiological and emotional development, personality, social norms and individuals’ socio-economic circumstances.
+The E-DRIVERS project addresses risky behaviours of young drivers and pre-drivers through needs analysis, peer-to-peer learning and training programmes.

 To do so, E-DRIVERS develops a learner education and training programme using new technologies (e-learning platform and iOS app) and providing training for interventionists such as teachers, trainers, youth workers, probation officers, etc.

 E-Drivers produces a trainer handbook, as repository of learning resources, and a Handbook of Good Practices for policy makers and those responsible for drivers’ safety, community safety, police and justice systems at local and regional level.
 It is expected that the E-DRIVERS project impacts at 3 levels: